carrmichele/ux-takehome-shift/README.md

 Build a web page with an input box that uses the node server to deliver a filesystem autocomplete experience similar to what you get when typing a query into Google.com.

+-I used Google Places API for the autocomplete functionality.
+-In the future I would add Shift's API to allow Google Maps to display Shift cars for sale near a location that a user searches.
--I used Google Places API for the autocomplete functionality -This project was completed as part of the takehome project for Shift
+-This project was completed as part of the takehome project for Shift.

 ## Technologies Used: